 The launch of a new aircraft livery on the 737-800 captures the true essence of the Vanuatu islands: the sea, sand, mountains and vegetation.
 Calm interior colours, leather seats and the welcoming smiles of our Ni Vanuatu cabin crew make the inflight experience on Air Vanuatu one you will enjoy.

-Air Vanuatu operates two ATR72-500 aircraft carrying up to 69 passengers around the Islands of Espiritu Santo and Tanna Island, in addition to our regional South West Pacific destinations of New Caledonia and Fiji.
+Air Vanuatu operates one ATR72-500 aircraft carrying up to 69 passengers around the Islands of Espiritu Santo and Tanna Island, in addition to our regional South West Pacific destinations of New Caledonia and Fiji.

 This video gives you an insight to our busy network, featuring our modern domestic and international aircraft, flying around the Islands of Vanuatu.